jeremygray/pyfilesec/README.txt

 By default, file permissions are set to conservative values (only Mac & linux at this point).
 Clear-text files are deleted securely after encryption.
-If the file (inode) had other links to it, their presence is reported as a count that can be checked.
+If the file (inode) had other links to it, their presence is reported (as a count which can be checked).
-Decryption will not proceed inside a Dropbox folder (to help limit unintended propagation of the clear-text to other machines).
+Decryption will not proceed inside a Dropbox folder (to help limit unintended propagation of clear-text to other machines).
+Decryption into a folder that appears to be under version control will proceed but be noted with a warning (for svn, git, and hg).

 Public-key (asymmetric) encryption is used for security and flexibility, currently relying on calls to OpenSSL for all cryptography (RSA + AES256 --